 - You have made repeated unsuccessful efforts to control, reduce or stop gambling

 - You are often preoccupied with persistent thoughts of gambling relating to past gambling experiences or planning the next gamble and how to get the money to fund it.

 If you identify with any of these symptoms of gambling addiction, please understand that you have a mental health disorder and will likely require professional gambling addiction treatment to get well and stop gambling.

 Understanding Compulsive Gambling

-For an outsider it can be very difficult to comprehend why and individual would continue to gamble despite losing large sums of money, accumulating debt, threatening their significant relationships with others and causing themselves untold harm and stress.
+For an outsider, it can be very difficult to comprehend why an individual would continue to gamble despite losing large sums of money, accumulating debt, threatening their significant relationships with others and causing themselves untold harm and stress.

 The scientific findings prove that for a compulsive gambler or gambling addict, the same parts of the brain are stimulated as in someone with an alcohol or drug addiction.
 Not only does a gambling “win” stimulate the release of huge amounts of feel-good chemicals into the brain, but a “near miss” also has the same effect.

 It is the effect produced by the brain while the individual engages in gambling that a gambling addict cannot get enough of.

 Help For Gambling Addiction